 10 of the best LEGO sets for 7-year-old girls and boys, tried and tested by children

-Find out here which LEGO sets our 7-year-old testers rated best, in a range of prices and featuring themes from Harry Potter, Marvel and Disney to hospitals, theme parks – and robbing banks...
+Find out here which LEGO sets our 7-year-old testers rated best, in a range of prices and featuring themes from Harry Potter, Marvel and Disney to hospitals, farms – and robbing banks...

 Seven year olds are generally never happier than when immersed in the world of imaginary play – either on their own or with friends.
 Their increased ability to create – and sustain – a make-believe world and their growing ability to spend time focusing on completing a task means that a LEGO® set can be just the kind of toy to attract and keep their attention – and then trigger hours of imaginary fun in the days and weeks to come.